Jarome Luai: 2025

 On 22 January.
 Luai was named alongside Apisai Koroisau as co-captain of the Wests Tigers for the 2025 season.
 Luai made his club debut for the Wests Tigers in round 1 of the 2025 NRL season against Newcastle which Wests lost 10-8.

 In April, a number of senior players including Luai and Apisai Koroisau had asked team boss Shane Richardson about Lachlan Galvin and said that they did not want him in the team.
 Galvin had issues with being "second fiddle" to the four time premiership winning playmaker and that he had "no faith" in Benji Marshall's coaching.
 In May, Luai was not selected by New South Wales for game one of the 2025 State of Origin series with head coach Laurie Daley picking Mitchell Moses instead.
 In game two, Luai was called into the New South Wales team after Moses suffered a calf injury.
 Luai was retained for game three in the series which New South Wales would lose 24-12 and the series 2-1.

 Luai played a total of 21 games for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.

+2026

+On 28 April, it was reported that Luai would depart the club at the end of the 2027 season to take up a deal with the newly-formed Papua New Guinea Chiefs.

+In round 15 of the 2026 NRL season, Luai scored a hat-trick in the Wests Tigers' 36–28 victory over the Gold Coast.
+It was the last game at Leichhardt Oval before the ground was due to be re-developed.

+On 11 July, Luai announced that he would leave the Wests Tigers upon conclusion of the season.
+On 14 July, the Parramatta Eels announced that Luai would be joining the team in 2027.
+The move was seen as a surprising one considering comments Luai had made about the Parramatta club in the past on social media.

+Luai played 20 games for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.